Sapna2001/Drowsy-Driver-Detection/README.md

 ## Solution
 A Python based Drowsy Driver Detection System is a safety technology that can prevent accidents that are caused by drivers who fall asleep while driving.
 - It will detect that the driver's eyes are closed for a few seconds.
 This system will alert the driver when drowsiness is detected.
 - Alert message is sent to the emergency contact.

+Do detect the movement of eyes and mouth, EAR(Eye Aspect Ration) and MAR(Mouth Aspect Ratio) is used.

 ## Run the App
 To run the app use the following command: